opengisch/QField-docs/documentation/get-started/tutorials/advanced-setup-qfc.en.md

 ### Restricted Files

-When enabled, the following files can only be modified or uploaded by a user with an "admin" role for the project:
+When enabled, the following files can only be modified or uploaded by a user with an "admin" or "manager" role for the project:

 - The primary **QGIS project file** (e.g., `my_project.qgz`).
 - The **attachments zip archive** associated with the project (e.g., `my_project_attachments.zip`).